Subscribe to the Claremont Review of Books now and receive a free 2020 calendar featuring the drawings of CRB Art Director Elliott Banfield.

 Andrew E. Busch

-Andrew E. Busch is a Professor of Political Science at Claremont McKenna College, and author of The Constitution on the Campaign Trail: The Surprising Political Career of America's Founding Document (Rowman & Littlefield).
+Andrew E. Busch is a Professor of Government at Claremont McKenna College, and author of The Constitution on the Campaign Trail: The Surprising Political Career of America’s Founding Document (Rowman & Littlefield).

 Articles by Andrew E. Busch